StarGaze870/ServiceChargeApp/README.md

 4. In the Name/Type tab select MySQL JDBC Driver version 5.1
 5. In JAR List tab select the driver file and click Edit JAR/Zip...
 6. Open file mysql-connector-j-8.0.32 in root folder of the app
-7. In Properties tab, Check every attributes if it syncs with your database that you just configure earlier then click ok
+7. In Properties tab, check every attribute if it syncs with your database that you just configure earlier then click ok

 ![connectionProfile](/guide_images/connectionProfile.png)